-The Historical Society of Pennsylvania is proud to offer various field trips and outreach programs for all grade levels.
-We customize the activities and reading level by grades and student ability.
-Please read the brief descriptions below and fill out our Field Trip Request Form or Outreach Trip Request Form for the program that best fits your needs.
+The Historical Society of Pennsylvania is proud to offer exciting field trips and virtual lessons for all grades 4-12.
+Please read the descriptions below and fill out our Field Trip and Virtual Lesson Request Form.

-All field trips last two hours in which students will interact directly with primary source material on a particular subject of the teacher’s choice.
+All field trips last approximately 90 minutes, during which students will interact directly with primary source material on a particular subject of the teacher’s choice.

 Where: Historical Society of Pennsylvania, 1300 Locust Street, Philadelphia, PA 19107

-- Civil War/Reconstruction: This program engages students in all aspects of the Civil War and its aftermath with political cartoons, diaries, and maps.
+- Civil War and Reconstruction: This program engages students in all aspects of the Civil War and its aftermath with political cartoons, diaries, and maps.
 Students will analyze multiple perspectives and see how average Philadelphians were affected by war.
-(Grades 6th – 12th)
+(Grades: 6 - 12)

 - Yellow Fever: Students will engage with letters written to and by Dr. Benjamin Rush and understand how Yellow Fever was treated.
 This program will also feature art and poetry, as well as works by Richard Allen, allowing students the opportunity to see how the disease affected not only people, but also the city as a whole.
 (Grades: 4 - 8)